frankt716/hott/agda/lec01.lagda.md

 ```agda
 {-# OPTIONS --without-K --safe #-}
 ```
-In Agda, types are Set.
+In Agda, types are `Set`.
 We redefine this so it's more consistent with hott's terminology.
 ```agda
 module lec01 where

 Type = Set
 ```

 `Bool` is a simple data type.
-To define a type, we define its introduction elimination rules.
+To define a type, we define its introduction and elimination rules.
 ```agda
 data Bool : Type where
   true false : Bool